TranDenyDFW/sec-financial-statements-and-notes-data-sets/README.md

 ## bs-cf-is-explain

 This directory contains images of the explain plan for each of the statement queries, similar to the explain plan in SSMS.

+## docker-sql-server-bak-zip

+This directory contains the the zipped (download all three files and unzip ONLY the .zip file) MSFT SQL Server .bak file.
+The images show the file's size when zipped (approx 50GB, split into 20GB+20GB+10GB), when unzipped (approx 500GB), and when imported as LDF and MDF files (approx 1TB).